KyleCulp/equest/README.md

 ## Initialization

-Install monorepo packages with `npm i`.

-After monorepo cli's are installed, run `npm run init`.
-This will initialise the postgres database, download and bootstrap all project dependencies, and other neccessities.
+Run `yarn init`.
+This will download dependencies, initialize the postgres database, download and bootstrap all project dependencies, and other neccessities.

 ## Unique project gotchas